 I gave the pumpkin roll to my mom to bring to work because I didn’t want it sitting around the house begging me to eat it.
 But since the whoopie pies are small I felt less guilty about snacking on those.
 I may have eaten one or two.
 Or all.

-Recipe for the batter can be found here.
+- Recipe for the batter can be found here.

 For the Maple-Cream Cheese Filling

-1.5 cups confectioners sugar
+- 1.5 cup confectioners sugar

-4 ounces cream cheese, at room temperature
+- 4 oz cream cheese, at room temperature

-¼ cup unsalted butter, at room temperature
+- 1/4 cup unsalted butter, at room temperature

-1.5 tablespoons maple syrup
+- 1.5 tbsp maple syrup

-½ teaspoon vanilla extract (I used vanilla bean paste)
+- 1/2 tsp vanilla extract (I used vanilla bean paste)

-Use a spoon to drop rounded, heaping tablespoons of batter onto a greased baking sheet, about 1 inch apart.
+- Use a spoon to drop rounded, heaping tablespoons of batter onto a greased baking sheet, about 1 inch apart.
 If you have a whoopie pie pan go ahead and use that.

-Bake for 10 to 12 minutes, making sure that the cookies are just starting to crack on top and a toothpick inserted into the center comes out clean.
+- Bake for 10 to 12 minutes, making sure that the cookies are just starting to crack on top and a toothpick inserted into the center comes out clean.
 They should be firm when touched.
 Remove from the oven and transfer to a cooling rack to cool completely.

-To make the filling, beat the butter on medium speed until smooth, about 3 minutes.
+- To make the filling, beat the butter on medium speed until smooth, about 3 minutes.
 Add the cream cheese and continue to beat, about 2 minutes.
 Gradually add the confectioners sugar, then add the maple syrup and vanilla and beat until smooth.

-One the whoopie pies are completely cooled, you can start to assemble.
+- One the whoopie pies are completely cooled, you can start to assemble.
 To assemble the whoopie pies, turn half upside down.
 Pipe or spoon the filling (about a tablespoon) onto that half.
 Place another on top, flat side down, on top of the filling.
 Press down slightly so that the filling spreads to the edge.
 Put the whoopie pies in the refrigerator for about 30 minutes to firm before serving.